apache/trafficserver/doc/admin/traffic-server-error-messages.en.rst

    addresses.
 You must ``setuid root`` for the ``vip_config`` file in the Traffic Server ``bin`` directory.

+.. _body-factory:

 HTML Messages Sent to Clients
 =============================

-Traffic Server returns detailed error messages to browser clients when there are problems with the HTTP transactions requested by the browser.
+Traffic Server returns detailed error messages to client browsers when there are problems with the HTTP transactions requested by the browser.
 These Traffic Server response messages correspond to standard HTTP response codes, but provide more information.
 A list of the more frequently encountered HTTP response codes is provided in :ref:`standard-http-response-messages`.

-You can customize the Traffic Server response messages (typically in ``proxy/config/body_factory/default/``, but set by :ts:cv:`proxy.config.body_factory.template_sets_dir`).
+The error messages can be customized.
+The actual response is generated from a template.
+These templates are stored in files which means the errors responses can be customized by modifying these files.
+The default directory for the template files is ``PREFIX/body_factory/default`` but this can be changed by the configuration variable :ts:cv:`proxy.config.body_factory.template_sets_dir`.
+All files in this directory are added to a lookup table which is consulted when the error message is generated.
+The name used for lookup is by default that listed in the :ref:`following table <body-factory-error-table>`.
+It can be overridden by :ts:cv:`proxy.config.body_factory.template_base` which, if set, is a string that is prepended to the search name along with an underscore.
+For example, if the default lookup name is ``cache#read_error`` then by default the response will be generated from the template in the file named ``cache#read_error``.
+If the template base name were set to "apache" then the lookup would look for a file named ``apache_cache#read_error`` in the template table.
+This can be used to switch out error message sets or, because this variable is overridable, to select an error message set based on data in the transaction.

+The text for an error message is processed as if it were a :ref:`custom logging format <custom-logging-fields>` which enables customization by values present in the transaction for which the error occurred.

 The following table lists the hard-coded Traffic Server HTTP messages, with corresponding HTTP response codes and customizable files.

+.. _body-factory-error-table:

 ``Access Denied``
    ``403``